Building Your Brand’s Hashtag Cloud

 - 2 min read

-Are hashtags a focal point of your social media strategy?
-Specific platforms place higher discoverability on hashtags than others.
-Knowing how and when to use hashtags will help take your business to the next step.
+Are hashtags a focal point of your social strategy?
+Some platforms reward them more than others, and knowing how and when to use them can meaningfully extend your reach.

-Create a branded hashtag that captures the mission and core values of your brand.
-People should see your hashtag and instantly recognize that it’s your business.
-Whether that’s your business name or a phrase, it doesn’t matter.
-If you can get other people to use this hashtag when posting about your products or services, it will help reinforce your brand.
+Build a hashtag that captures your brand's mission and core values — something people instantly recognize as yours, whether that's your business name or a phrase unique to you.
+If you can get others to use it when they post about your products or services, it reinforces your brand every time.